 Major services that would need to be reticulated around the airport site include electricity, telecommunications, gas, water and sewerage.
-Where possible, the services would be designed and installed in shared, underground trenches following the conclusion of the site preparatory works and would be designed to service both construction and operation of the aviation infrastructure.
+Where possible, the services would be designed and installed in shared, underground trenches following the conclusion of the site preparatory activities and would be designed to service both construction and operation of the aviation infrastructure.
 Services would be provided subject to agreements with the relevant operators, generally as described below.

 - The 700 kVA of electricity estimated to be required during construction is expected to be provided via connection to electricity assets operated by Endeavour Energy.
-Current forecasts indicate there would be sufficient feeder capacity to meet the energy requirements during construction (Endeavour Energy 2014), whereas the electricity demand during operation would require TransGrid to establish a new bulk supply point at the Kemps Creek substation to meet Endeavour Energy's requirements.
-Poles, wires and buried conduits to reticulate power to and within the airport site would be constructed in accordance with Endeavour Energy standards by a designated service provider. - The 25,500 litres of potable water estimated to be required each day during aviation infrastructure works is expected to be provided via connection to existing assets.
+Current forecasts indicate there would be sufficient feeder capacity to meet the energy requirements during construction (Endeavour Energy 2014).
+Poles, wires and buried conduits to reticulate power to and within the airport site would be constructed in accordance with Endeavour Energy standards by a designated service provider. - The 25,500 litres of potable water estimated to be required each day during aviation infrastructure activities is expected to be provided via connection to existing assets.
 Temporary storage dams and associated offtakes from Sydney Water pipes would be established to support construction, whereas connection to the supply main at Elizabeth Drive would be required during operation.
 There is currently sufficient capacity at the anticipated connection point to supply the required potable water.
-Water supply works to reticulate water to and within the airport site would be carried out in accordance with Australian Standards and other standards set by the Water Services Association of Australia. - The 24,000 litres of wastewater and sewage estimated to be generated each day during aviation infrastructure works would be stored in tanks at the airport site for collection by disposal trucks to a licenced facility. - Telecommunications would be facilitated via connection to underground optical fibre cable and customer multiplex cabinets.
+Water supply works to reticulate water to and within the airport site would be carried out in accordance with the relevant standards. - The 24,000 litres of wastewater and sewage estimated to be generated each day during aviation infrastructure activities would be stored in tanks at the airport site for collection by disposal trucks to a licenced facility. - Telecommunications would be facilitated via connection to underground optical fibre cable and customer multiplex cabinets.
 It is anticipated that a connection would be made to the existing underground optical fibre cable at Elizabeth Drive.
 Poles and wires, or underground cables, would be constructed in accordance with relevant standards.